 If you brand yourself as an agent for a certain type of property, you may have a harder time getting clients who want other types.
 That’s something to be aware of, but it doesn’t have to be a bad thing.
 Just stay consistent in what you offer and how you brand yourself.

 When you start out small with social media, you get your foot in the branding door and establish yourself consistently from the start.
-As your business grows and you hire a professional to help, make sure they don’t change that brand.
+Your Instagram page may not have many followers (which you can change by purchasing real Instagram followers, by the way), but as long as your brand is authentic, you’re likely to see a gradual rise in your following.
+And as your business grows and you hire a professional to help, make sure they don’t change that brand.
 That’s how people know you, and if you change it, you might lose that connection!

 The bottom line is that branding is more for the customers than it is for the company.
 With a logo, tagline, agency or personal name, and a focus on the values you’re offering to customers, you can build a brand you can be proud of.